jkereako/Kringle/README.md

 # Features
  - **Promises.** Uses [Google's Promises][Promises] framework to provides a sane way to manage completion handlers and asynchronous behavior in general
- - **JSON deserialization.** JSON is deserialized on a background queue so it won't hang your app if your JSON dataset is large
+ - **JSON deserialization.** JSON response data is deserialized into objects which adopt the [Decodable protocol][Decodable] on a background queue.
+So, your app won't hang if your JSON dataset is large
  - **Automated cookie management.** Cookies will be stored for any response that contains the `Set-Cookie` header with an expiration date in the future or without one at all.
 Likewise, cookies will be deleted for any response